 Filters

-Filters are a way to add a large block of content to your template.
+Filters are a way to add a large block of content to a Haml or Slim template.
 This is useful for adding content that is not HTML, such as CSS or JavaScript.
 Filters are added to the template using the colon : character followed by the name of the filter.
-There are five built-in filters: css, javascript, plain, escaped, and preserve.

 CSS